DigitalDemi/DemiAina.github.io/src/content/blog/stack.md

 ```

-The second condition, we check if the memory has been allocated for the new node we want to add we then put the user data into the data section and make the current node at the top of the stack and put into the new node next pointer section and then make the new node the new top of the stack.
+In the second condition, we check if the memory has been allocated for the new node we want to add we then put the user data into the data section and make the current node at the top of the stack and put it into the new node next pointer section and then make the new node the new top of the stack.

 ```c
  else if (current != NULL)